How to get the most from your Google Ad Grants account

 Structure according to your site

-Much like building up a bank of keywords, when it comes to creating campaigns and ad groups within your Google Grant, you’ll need to consider the structure of your site.
+Much like building up a bank of keywords, when creating campaigns and ad groups within your Google Grant, you’ll need to consider the structure of your site.
 Getting the structure right is fairly simple:

 - You’ll need to begin with creating campaigns.